 Besides Brexit impact on international property, how will this affect visas, tax, passports, currency, and migration?

-There are many potential political ramifications, especially due to the UK’s desire to control its borders for immigration purposes, which could lead to exit from the single market.
+There are many potential political ramifications, especially due to the UK’s desire to opt for a points system, similar to the design in Australia.
+From January 2021, there will be no free movement between the EU and the UK and although it is not clear what Britain’s immigration system will look like, it could lead to exit from the single market.

 The Potential of Brexit impact on international property owners